jasokolowska/jasokolowska/README.md

 # Hello, World! 👋

 Welcome to my GitHub profile!
-I'm Joanna, a passionate Software Engineer with a knack for Java and Angular.
-But wait, there's more to me than just code!
+I'm Joanna, a passionate Software Engineer with expertise in Java, Angular, and more.

 ## About Me

-I like to think of myself as a perpetual learner.
-Sure, my background might surprise you— I'm a Chemical Engineer turned Code Ninja.
-Who says you can't mix chemicals and code, right? 😉 Despite my journey into the tech world, I've never lost my thirst for knowledge.
+I'm a dedicated professional with a background in Chemical Engineering, now thriving in the world of software development.
+I have a strong passion for learning and staying up-to-date with the latest technologies.

 ## Technologies I'm Familiar With

-Here are some of the technologies I work with:

 [<img src="https://img.icons8.com/color/48/000000/java-coffee-cup-logo.png" alt="Java" title="Java" width="48"/>](#)
 [<img src="https://img.icons8.com/color/48/000000/angularjs.png" alt="Angular" title="Angular" width="48"/>](#)